Submission of Certification Results for OpenID Connect RPs

 A typical submission package will have the following folder structure:

-The certification package should consist of a single .zip file containing all the files and using the paths above.
-The certification package can be created by using the ‘Certification Package’ button.
+The certification package must consist of a single .zip file containing all the files and using the paths above.
+The certification package must be created by using the ‘Publish for certification’ button on the plan results page.

-- Select OpenID-Certification-of-Conformance.pdf, OpenID-Certification-Terms-and-Conditions.pdf and ‘Client Data’ files which will be uploaded and added to the package
+- Select OpenID-Certification-of-Conformance.pdf and ‘Client Data’ files which will be uploaded and added to the package

 The downloaded certification package must be renamed before submission as follows.
 The certification package filename must contain the name of the organization, the software being certified, the profile being certified to, and the current date.
 For example, a certification request by the ProseWare organization of its “Humongous Identity” software for the Basic RP profile on June 30, 2020 should use a filename like ProseWare-Humongous_Identity-Basic-RP-30-June-2020.zip.